 Alexia is a doctoral student of Learning Sciences on the Move2Learn project at the Centre for Digital Education.

-She did her MSc in Human Cognitive Neuropsychology at the University of Edinburgh focusing on how social environments (competitive or cooperative) could influence children's executive functions.
+She did her MSc in Human Cognitive Neuropsychology at the University of Edinburgh focusing on how social environments (competitive or cooperative) could influences children's executive functions.

 Supervisors: Dr Andrew Manches, Professor Judy Robertson, Dr Josie Booth

 Or write/visit here:

 Thomson's Land, room 1.10

 Engagement: Defining, measuring and proposing alternative methods of investigation related to embodied learning.
 M2L Project Meeting.
 Miami, USA.
 18 April , 2018.

 What does engagement look like in early science learning?
 Understanding multimodality in engagement.
 M2L Project Meeting.
 London, UK.
 2 November, 2018.

 Exploring the relationship between engagement and learning: A new perspective.
 Poster in The 3rd Lancaster Conference on Infant and Early Child Development.
 Lancaster, UK.
 5 September, 2018